nedbat/coveragepy/doc/index.rst

 .. ifconfig:: not prerelease

-    The latest version is coverage.py 4.0, released 20 September 2015.
+    The latest version is coverage.py 4.0.1, released 13 October 2015.
     It is supported on Python versions 2.6, 2.7, 3.3, 3.4, and 3.5, as well
     as PyPy 2.4 and 2.6, and PyPy3 2.4.